TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 TikTok ads vs. Instagram ads

-Here are some of our popular Instagram integrations:.
+Take a look at some of our popular Instagram integrations:

 TikTok ads vs. Google ads